-SCHOOL SCHOOL OF HEALT TH REHABILITAT ION SCIENCES

-ACADEMIC UNIT PHYSIOTHERAPY

-LEVEL OF STUDIES UNDERGRADUATE

-COURSE CODE PTH_504 PTH_504 SEMESTER 5 th

-COURSE TITLE PATHOKINESIOLO GY

-INDEPENDENT TEACHING ACTIVITI ES

-if credits are awarded for sepa arate components of t he course, e.a.

-lectures, laboratory exercises, - WEEKLY TEACHIN

-whole of the course, give the HOURS

-credits

-LECTURES 2 4

-Add rows if necessary.
-The organisation of teaching and the teaching

-nd the teaching

-methods used are described in a ietan at (a).

-COURSE TYPE Special backgroun d 1

-general background,

-special background, specialised

-general knowledge, skills

-development

-PREREQUISITE COURSES: -

-LANGUAGE OF Greek & English

-INSTRUCTION and GICER & LIIGHSH

-EXAMINATIONS:

-IS THE COURSE OFFERED Yes

-TO ERASMUS STUDENTS

-TO ENASINGS STODENTS
+SCHOOL SCHOOL OF HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUAT E COURSE CODE PTH_504 PTH_504 SEMESTER 5 th COURSE TITLE PATHOKINESIOLO GY if credits are awarded for separ lectures, laboratory exercises, en whole of the course, give the w INDEPENDENT TEACHING ACTIVITIES lits are awarded for separate components of the course, e.g. ts, laboratory exercises, etc. If the credits are awarded for the te of the course, give the weekly teaching hours and the total credits CREDITS LEC TURES 3 4 Add rows if necessary.
+The organis methods used are described in det organisation of teaching and the teaching d in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Special backgroun d PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.ug oatras.gr/modu iles/auth/opencou urses.php?fc=134

-COURSE W VEBSITE (URL) https://eclass.u upatras.gr/modules/auth/opencourses.php?fc=134 2.
-LEARNING OUTCOMES Learning out comes acquire with the The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes After the con pletion of the course, students w vill: know the basics of neurophysiology of human motion be aware of the possible causes for common deviations from normal motion recognise the pathokinesiological consequences of a local deficit to the total bio-kinetic chain to comprehend and explain the key causative factors for pathokinematics in each anatomic structure be able to assess the importance of kinematic abnormalities be able to select the appropriate method for treating pathokinesiology and assess the margin for functional improvement General Com petences - - al competences that th which of the following he degree-holder must acquire (as these appear in the Diploma does the course aim? vsis and synthesis o h the use of the neo Project planning and management Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Working indeper Showing social, professional and ethical responsibility and sensitivity to gender issues Team work Criticism and self-criticism Working in an in ternational enviror ment Production of free, creative and inductive thinking Working in an in terdisciplinary envi ronment Production of ne w research ideas Others technol Adaptin ogy g to new situat and information, with the use of the necessary WorkingTeam w - / ative and inductive e thinking FIUUULL ion of nee, de
+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.

+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B

+Guidelines for writing Learning Outcomes After the completion of the course, student s will: total bio-kinetic chain be able to comprehend and explain the anatomic structure be competent in assessing the importa mmon deviations from normal motion inesiological consequences of a local deficit to the e key causative factors for pathokinematics in each ince of kinematic abnormalities the appropiate method for treating pathokinesiology General Competences Taking into consideration the general competences that the Supplement and appear below), at which of the following Search for, analysis and synthesis of data and information, with the use of the necessary technology he degree-holder must acquire (as these appear in the Diploma does the course aim?
+Project planning and management Respect for difference and multiculturalism Adapting to new situations Decision-making Working independently Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Respect for the natural environment Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others Search for, analysis and synthesis of data technology Adapting to new situations Decision-making Working independently Team work Production of free, creative and inductive Production of new research ideas a and information, with the use of the necessary e thinking